grarcht/Shuttle/README.md

 3. avoiding app crashes from Transaction Too Large Exceptions
 4. enabling retrieval of the stored Serializable at the destination.

+Shuttle also excels by:
+1. providing a solution with maven artifacts
+2. providing Solution Building Blocks (SBBs) for building on
+3. saving one time in avoiding DB and table setup, especially with creating many tables for the content of different types of objects.

 Why keep spending more time and money on governance through code reviews?
 Why not embrace the problem by providing a solution for it?

 When envisioning, designing, and creating the architecture, quality attributes and best practices were in mind.
 These attributes include usability, readability, recognizability, reusability, maintainability, and more.